 Released in February 2022, the 2030 Greenhouse Gas Reduction Act Plan has a goal of 50% reduction in greenhouse gas emissions from 2006 levels by 2030.
 With the help of federal incentives, Maryland expects to be able to achieve this goal.

-New York’s Climate Action Council Draft Scoping Plan released in December 2021 targets an 85% reduction in greenhouse gas emissions from 1990 levels by 2050.
-The Climate Risk and Resiliency Act (CRRA) provides guidance on natural resilience measures to protect against sea-level rise.
-And the 2019, the Climate Leadership and Community Protection Act (CLCPA), which amended the 2014 Community Risk and Resiliency Act, transformed how New York generates power by integrating more renewables into the electric grid.
+New York’s Climate Action Council Draft Scoping Plan, released in December 2021, targets an 85% reduction in greenhouse gas emissions from 1990 levels by 2050.
+The Climate Risk and Resiliency Act (CRRA) provides guidance on natural resilience measures to protect against sea level rise.
+And the 2019 Climate Leadership and Community Protection Act (CLCPA), which amended the 2014 Community Risk and Resiliency Act, transformed how New York generates power by integrating more renewables into the electric grid.

-Perhaps one of the more aggressive states is Virginia’s 2020 Clean Economy Act which has a goal of being 100% renewable by 2050.
+Perhaps one of the more aggressive states is Virginia with its 2020 Clean Economy Act, which has a goal of being 100% renewable by 2050.
 In addition, the 2020 Clean Energy and Community Flood Preparedness Act provides membership and funding for energy efficiency and flood protection throughout the commonwealth.

 For questions on all things related to climate resilience, please contact Jared Pristach at firstname.lastname@example.org.